-Influence of Insects and disease:
+Influence of insects and disease

-Outbreaks can affect health of vegetation.
+Outbreaks can affect vegetation health.
 Mormon cricket and grasshopper outbreaks occur periodically.
 Outbreaks seldom cause plant mortality since defoliation of the plant occurs only once during the year of the outbreak.

-Influence of noxious and invasive weeds:
+Influence of noxious and invasive plants

 Many of these species add to the fine-fuel component and lead to increased fire frequency.
-Perennial and annual weeds compete with desirable plants for moisture and nutrients.
+Perennial and annual invasive species compete with desirable plants for moisture and nutrients.
 The result is reduced production and change in composition of the understory.

-Influence of wildlife:
+Influence of wildlife

-Big game use this site in the spring, fall and in moderate winters.
+Big game animals use this site in the spring, fall and moderate winters.
 Their numbers are seldom high enough to adversely affect the plant community.

-Watershed:
+Watershed